HarewVlad/StackMachine_bytecode/README.md

 This thing reads the file and does something

 # UPDATE:
-Can generate code from equation
+Can generate code from equation and saves it in "code.txt"